 Because if they cared, you know, they spend all their time either advancing stories that they end up half of them retracting in some way, shape, matter, or form, or turn out not being true, and they just never deal with it.

-And so what they're gonna do is they'll get caught with egg on their face, and there won't be any Russia Trump collusion, and Mueller will advance 15 layers beyond what his original purpose was.
+And so what they're going to do is they'll get caught with egg on their face, and there won't be any Russia-Trump collusion.

-Why Rod Rosenstein isn't reigning him in, I don't know.
+Why Rod Rosenstein isn't reining him in?

 This is it.